imthosea/celestialgdx/README.md

 - For gdx-controllers, bypass Controllers and create JamepadControllerManager directly instead
 - The Gdx class remains for compatibility, but please don't use them - mutable static constants are questionable for maintainability.
 Use the function constructor in Lwjgl3Application and get the window to initialize your constants
 - GDX GL classes are deprecated.
-Use GL classes from GLFW instead
+Use GL classes from GLFW instead (`import static org.lwjgl.opengl.GL31.*;`)

 ### TODO maybe
 - rewrite Sync (fps cap) implementation